 Subject specialists offer a variety of services designed to help Auburn University students, faculty, and staff access information resources and use them effectively.
 Subject specialists are available for one-on-one research consultations and for customized library instruction for university courses.
 They are also responsible for selecting books, journals, and electronic resources to support teaching and research in their specific disciplines.

 If you have questions or concerns about library collections feel free to contact the collection development librarian in your subject areas.

-Contact Paula Sullenger, Head of Electronic Resources and Serials Services, for general questions about collection development or for subject areas not included in this list.
+E-mail the Collection Team for general questions about collection development or for subject areas not included in this list.

 If you are a distance education student, contact the librarian in your subject area for assistance.

 |Biological Sciences (includes Botany, Microbiology & Zoology)||Patricia Hartman|

 |Communication Disorders||Adelia Grabowskyfirstname.lastname@example.org|

 |Forestry & Wildlife||Patricia Hartman|